PedestrianDynamics/DL4PuDe/README.md

 #### Experiments Videos

-The original experiments videos that are used in this work, are available through the [Pedestrian Dynamics Data Archive hosted](http://ped.fz-juelich.de/da/2018crowdqueue) by the Forschungszentrum Juelich.
+The original experiments videos that are used in this work are available through the [Pedestrian Dynamics Data Archive hosted](http://ped.fz-juelich.de/da/2018crowdqueue) by the Forschungszentrum Juelich.
 Also, the undistorted videos are available by [this link.](https://drive.google.com/drive/folders/16eZhC9mnUQUXxUeIUXd6xwBU2fSf3qCz?usp=sharing)

 #### CNN-based Classifiers